smart-on-fhir/health-cards/docs/index.md

 ## Every Health Card can be embedded in a QR Code

 Every Health Card can be embedded in one or more QR Codes.
 When embedding a Health Card in a QR Code, we aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 40mmx40mm.
 This constraint allows us to use QR codes up to Version 22, at 105x105 modules.
-When embedding a Health Card in a QR Code, the same JWS strings that appear as `.verifiableCredential[]` entries in a `.smart-health.card` file SHALL be encoded as Numerical Mode QR codes consisting of the digits 0-9 (see ["Encoding Chunks as QR Codes"](#encoding-chunks-as-qr-codes)).
+When embedding a Health Card in a QR Code, the same JWS strings that appear as `.verifiableCredential[]` entries in a `.smart-health-card` file SHALL be encoded as Numerical Mode QR codes consisting of the digits 0-9 (see ["Encoding Chunks as QR Codes"](#encoding-chunks-as-qr-codes)).

 Ensuring Health Cards can be presented as QR Codes:

-* Allows basic storage and sharing of health cards for users without a smartphone
+* Allows basic storage and sharing of Health Cards for users without a smartphone
 * Allows smartphone-enabled users to print a usable backup
-* Allows full health card contents to be shared with a verifier
+* Allows full Health Card contents to be shared with a verifier

 The following limitations apply when presenting Health Card as QR codes, rather than engaging in device-based workflows: